The Organize 365 Story – Part 2

 Stages of Organization

-In each phase of life, in order to achieve an organized life and to have the capacity to pursue your unique purpose, you must work through each of the three stages of organization.
+In each phase of life, to achieve an organized life and to have the capacity to pursue your unique purpose, you must work through each of the three stages of organization.
 In the podcast, I share the focus and skills needed to declutter, organize, and increase productivity.

 Declutter – removing things you no longer need or want